scrapy/scrapy/docs/intro/tutorial.rst

   This method is responsible for parsing the response data and extracting scraped data (as scraped items) and more URLs to follow.

-  The :meth:`~scrapy.spider.BaseSpider.parse` method is in charge of processing the response and returning scraped data (as :class:`~scrapy.item.Item` objects) and more URLs to follow (as :class:`~scrapy.http.Request` objects).
+  The :meth:`~scrapy.spider.Spider.parse` method is in charge of processing the response and returning scraped data (as :class:`~scrapy.item.Item` objects) and more URLs to follow (as :class:`~scrapy.http.Request` objects).

 This is the code for our first Spider; save it in a file named ``dmoz_spider.py`` under the ``tutorial/spiders`` directory::

-   from scrapy.spider import BaseSpider
+   from scrapy.spider import Spider

-   class DmozSpider(BaseSpider):
+   class DmozSpider(Spider):
        name = "dmoz"
        allowed_domains = ["dmoz.org"]
        start_urls = [